Questions & Answers

 Does It Cost money For The Buyer To Make An Offer?

 It does require the buyer to put some money up front and spend some after mutual acceptance.
-Earnest money must be offered to the seller which is a negotiation tool and proof of commitment to the transaction, an inspection will be scheduled and the cost is around $325 – $500, and, unless you are paying cash, an appraiser will be scheduled by your lender and the buyer is responsible for the expense.
+Earnest money must be offered to the seller which is a negotiation tool and proof of commitment to the transaction, an inspection will be scheduled and the cost is around $325 – $500, and, unless the buyer is paying cash, an appraiser will be scheduled by his/her lender and the buyer is responsible for the expense.

 Where Does The Buyer’s Earnest Money Go?

 Once the buyer and the seller have agreed to all parts of the purchase and sale agreement, the earnest money check is deposited with the designated holding company.
 Earnest money will go into a trust account held by a third party (usually the escrow company trust account).
 This way, neither seller or buyer have access to it and it can be legally considered as earnest money to buy the property.
-Eventually, this money will be applied toward down payment and or closing costs.
-New Mexico State law requires this money to be deposited within two or three business days after mutual acceptance (depending on the circumstance) unless both parties agree otherwise in the contract.
+Eventually, this money will be applied toward the buyer’s down payment and or closing costs.
+Usually this money is deposited within two or three business days after mutual acceptance (depending on the circumstance) unless both parties agree otherwise in the contract.

 How Does The Offer Get Presented?